Security is in our DNA

 Grid structure: the network levels

 The power grid is made up of network levels comprising extra-high, high, medium and low voltage levels.
 In APG’s trans-regional transmission grid, electricity is transported at the extra-high voltage levels of 220 kV and 380 kV and the high-voltage level of 110 kV.
 Extra-high voltage is necessary to enable electricity to be transmitted as efficiently as possible across great distances in the transmission grid.
-Electricity also flows at high and medium voltage levels in the nine regional distribution networks before continuing to the local low-voltage networks, where it comes out of the socket at 230 volts.
+Electricity also flows at high and medium voltage levels in the ten directly connected regional distribution networks before continuing to the local low-voltage networks, where it comes out of the socket at 230 volts.
 The different network levels are connected via substations.

 APG’s core task: maintaining the balance at 50 hertz

-Around 75% of Austria’s electricity comes from renewable sources.
+Around 75% of Austria’s electricity comes from renewable energy sources.
 Although hydropower has traditionally been the most important source of energy in Austria, wind and solar power have been heavily developed in recent years.
 The Austrian federal government set a goal for itself of generating sufficient electricity in order to cover 100% of total national electricity consumption (national balance) from renewable energy sources by 2030.

 Power generation is based on the principle that electricity supply must be matched precisely to electricity demand at all times.
 The measure of the balance between supply and demand is known as the grid frequency.
 To ensure an intact supply of electricity, the frequency of the grid must be maintained at exactly 50 hertz.
 The core task of APG is to keep the grid frequency at the 50-hertz level on a continuous basis.